SilindileShabangu/To-Do-List/README.md

 Screenshots
 Main View (with tasks)

-Completed Tasks View
+3 Completed Tasks View

-Table of Contents
+4 Table of Contents
 Technologies Used
 Project Setup
 How to Use
 File Structure
 Contributing
 License

-Technologies Used
+5 Technologies Used
 This project leverages the following technologies:

+HTML:
-HTML: Defines the structure of the web application, including the task list, buttons, and input fields.
+Defines the structure of the web application,including the task list, buttons, and input fields.
 CSS: Provides styling for the interface, including the clipboard design and task list presentation.
 JavaScript: Handles the dynamic functionality of the app, including adding tasks, marking tasks as completed, and removing tasks.
 Font Awesome: Used for including icons (e.g., for the "Delete" button and "Complete" button) to enhance user experience.
 Project Setup

-To set up the project locally on your machine, follow these steps:
+6 To set up the project locally on your machine, follow these steps:

-Prerequisites
+7 Prerequisites
 A web browser (Chrome, Firefox, Safari, etc.)
 A basic text editor or IDE (e.g., VS Code, Sublime Text)
 Optional: Local server environment (if you want to test via a server) Steps to Run the Project
 Clone the Repository

-Open your terminal and run the following command to clone the repository: bash
+8 Open your terminal and run the following command to clone the repository: bash
 Copy code
 git clone https://github.com/SilindileShabangu/To-Do-List.git
 Navigate to Project Folder

-In your terminal, navigate to the project folder: bash
+9 In your terminal, navigate to the project folder: bash
 Copy code
 cd to-do-list